beeware/Python-Apple-support/README.rst

 2. **A make_cross_venv.py script**.
 If you call ``make_cross_venv.py``,
-   providing the location of a virtual environment, the script will add some files to the ``site-packages`` folder of that environment that will automatically apply the same set of patches whenever the environment is activated, without any need to modify ``PYTHONPATH``.
+   providing the location of a virtual environment, the script will add some files to the ``site-packages`` folder of that environment that will automatically apply the same set of patches as the ``sitecustomize.py`` script whenever the environment is activated, without any need to modify ``PYTHONPATH``.
 If you use ``build`` to create an isolated PEP 517 environment to build a wheel, these patches will also be applied to the isolated build environment that is created.

 iOS distributions also contain a copy of the iOS ``testbed`` project - an Xcode project that can be used to run test suites of Python code.
 See the `CPython